williamw520/jsoda/README.md

 #### Dependency

-Jsoda has a few dependent 3rd party jar libraries, but most of them are required for the AWS Java SDK.
+Jsoda has a few dependent 3rd party jar libraries, but most of them are needed for the AWS Java SDK.
 Put them in your classpath as needed.

 * Latest version of AWS Java SDK (aws-java-sdk-1.3.0.jar or higher) that supports DynamoDB
 * Apache Commons BeanUtils (commons-beanutils-1.8.3.jar or higher)